shopware/docs/resources/guidelines/documentation-guidelines/06-doc-process.md

 This functionality is available starting with Shopware 6.4.3.0.
 {% endhint %}

-Your Contribution, is our Pride!
+Your Contribution is our Pride!